allegheny-computer-science-thesis-2019/cs600f2019_proposal/README.md

 an explanation of the components of a senior thesis proposal and the way in which you create them in LaTeX.

-If your LaTeX source code meets all of the established requirements, then you will see a green &#x2714; in the listing of commits in GitHub.
-If your submission does not meet the requirements, a red &#x2717; will appear instead.
-Your course instructor will reduce a researcher's grade for this assignment if the red &#x2717; appears on the last commit in GitHub immediately before the assignment's due date on October 30, 2018 at 11:59 pm.
+Your course instructor will reduce a researcher's grade for this assignment if the pdf of your completed proposal document has not been properly released before the assignment's due date on October 16, 2019 at 11:59 pm.

-Yet, if the green &#x2714; appears on the last commit in your GitHub repository, then you satisfied all of the main checks, thereby allowing the course instructors to further evaluate other aspects of your LaTeX source code and writing, as further described in the remainder of this assignment sheet.
 Unless you provide the course instructors with documentation of the extenuating circumstances that you are facing, no late work will be considered towards your grade for this project.